One club for all

 For everybody who comes to see City play, and watches us around the world.
 For all our supporters, their familes, and our local community.
 This is our City.

 Manchester City Football Club is the heart of the city.
-Throughout its proud history, our football club has a built deep, lasting kinship with communities in Manchester and in cities further afield.
+Throughout its proud history, our football club has built a deep, lasting kinship with communities in Manchester and in cities further afield.

 The fans show it in their unwavering passion for the Club; we show it through our dedication to building, for them, the successful and sustainable football club for the future.

 It is a responsibility that the Club is honoured to shoulder.

 We at Manchester City Football Club are immensely proud of the steadfast support of our fans and we remain committed to working closely with them in order to further our footballing ambitions.